-All of the requirements outlined in the Citizen Participation Plan are subject to change when guidance or waivers are issued by HUD in order to respond to a national disaster, pandemic, grant opportunity, or other reasons.
-If HUD issues guidance or waivers that affect citizen participation in the planning process, the city will attempt to provide as much notice as possible while still complying with the allowed waivers and flexibilities permitted by HUD.
+All of the requirements outlinedin the Citizen Participation Plan are subject to change when guidance or waivers are issued by HUD in order to respond to a national disaster, or pandemic, grant opportunity, or other reasons.
+In the event that If HUD issues guidance or waivers that affect citizen participation in the planning process, the City will attempt to provide as much notice as possible while still complying with the allowed waivers and flexibilities permitted by HUD.